Trent Staggs

-Trent Staggs (born May 10, 1974) is an American entrepreneur and politician, serving as the mayor of Riverton, Utah, since 2018.
+Trent Phillip Staggs (born May 10, 1974) is an American entrepreneur and politician who served as the mayor of Riverton, Utah, from 2018 to 2026.
 A member of the Republican Party, he previously served on the Riverton City Council and was a candidate for the United States Senate.

 Early life and career

 Staggs was raised in Orem, Utah, as one of 10 children.
 He graduated from Bingham High School in South Jordan, Utah, and served a mission for The Church of Jesus Christ of Latter-day Saints in Tahiti.
 He graduated from the University of Utah with degrees in political science and economics.
 He later earned an MBA from the Marriott School of Management at Brigham Young University.
 He is married and has two children.

 Member of the Riverton City Council (2014–2018)

 In 2013, Staggs was elected to the Riverton City Council for the 4th district.